datajerk/ctf-write-ups/fwordctf2020/numbers/README.md

 _What makes that so hard?_

 Well, when `vuln` [_LEAVES_](https://www.felixcloutier.com/x86/leave), the stack pointer gets set to the garbage created by the buffer overflow that went through the saved base pointer (`$rbp` above) on the way to the return address (see offset `+0x0058` in the stack diagram above--that's what will be _moved_ to `RSP` on `LEAVE`).
-On return `main` will be unstable and unpredictable rendering a second pass governed by chance--or at least that was my experience when developing this exploit.
+On return, `main` will be unstable and unpredictable rendering a second pass governed by chance--or at least that was my experience when developing this exploit.

-Leaking the saved base pointer is possible, but pointless because x86_64 address today are only 48 bits.
+Leaking the saved base pointer is possible, but pointless because x86_64 addresses today are only 48 bits.
 The two most significant bytes still have to be overflowed with non-zeros for `printf` to leak the return address.

 The solution is to brute force the 4th to last nibble.
 I know where I'd like to return to (top of `main`), but I only know the last 3 nibbles of `main` (disassemble it).